raganwald/raganwald.github.com/_posts/2019-01-11-structural-sharing-and-copy-on-write.md

   //=> [3, 4, 5]
 ```

 We'll now want to add support for `[0]` and `.slice(1)`.
 Slice is straightforward, so we'll do it first.
-And e'll extract some duplication from the constructor while we're at it:
+And we'll extract some duplication from the constructor while we're at it:

 ```javascript
 function normalizedFrom(arrayIsh, from = 0) {